 If you need to make changes to Civilization 6’s files by yourself, then the easiest way is to make direct changes to the files in Civilization 6’s install directory (Do not forget to take a back up before doing anything).
 Firstly, you need to find Civ 6’s install folder.
 If you have no idea where it is, right-click on the game in your Steam library and select Properties > Local Files > Browse Local Files.
 The default locations for installation is Program Files (x86)\Steam\steamapps\common\Sid Meier’s Civilization 6.
 Find the file you want to mess with, save a copy, and go for it—and do not forget what you’ve changed.

-List of Civilization 6 Mods
+List of Civilization 6 Mods in 2020

 Environment Skin: Sid Meier’s Civilization V